 There are different Discussions for different types of posts.
+Please post a lot, so I can have the opportunity to help you!

 "Logistical/administrative questions" is for your questions like, "is the running Total Grade Estimate in Canvas a reliable measure?"
 Often the answer is in the syllabus or can be seen in Canvas, so please check first.